-Professional Research: Faculty who will conduct research directly related their profession, professional background, or area of expertise.
+Professional Research: Faculty who will conduct research directly related to their profession, professional background, or area of expertise.

 - The US Embassy in Havana recommends that all US travelers to Cuba register with the American Citizens Services Unit.
 More information can be found on their Traveling to Cuba webpage.